-World Cancer Research Fund International is the world’s leading authority on cancer prevention research related to diet, weight and physical activity.
+World Cancer Research Fund International is a leading authority on cancer prevention research related to diet, weight and physical activity

-We are a not-for-profit organisation that leads & unifies a network of cancer prevention charities with a global reach.
+We are a not-for-profit organisation that leads and unifies a network of cancer prevention charities with a global reach.

 Since it began in 1982, the World Cancer Research Fund network has been a pioneer in research and health information on the link between food, nutrition, physical activity and the prevention of cancer.